| Printable Version

 not remove the possible need for planning permission

 or Building control approval.
+Domestic

 Heating Appliances.
+This

 section is in context with concern that solicitors